 Welcome to National Taiwan University Library 國立臺灣大學圖書館 (NTUL)!

-To begin with, you may use NTU online catalog “TULIPS” to search all NTUL resources.
-It is used for providing access to the bibliographic records of books, serials, magazines, newspapers, Doctoral dissertation, Master thesis and audio-visual materials etc. Both physical and electronic resources can be found by using the library catalog.
-Go to online catalog at a Library Homepage to inquire by typing keywords into a search box:
+To begin with, you may use NTU online catalog “SLIM” (System for Library Information Management) to search resources of the library.
+“SLIM” is used for providing access to the bibliographic records of books, serials, magazines, newspapers, doctoral dissertation, master thesis and audio-visual materials, etc. Click the “Catalog” tab and type keywords into the search box at the Library’s Homepage to inquire to inquire your required resources.

 1. Find an item by keyword searching